mosesoak/react-native-conductor/README.md

 - Only one set of styles can be indicated with `animationKey`, but an array of styles may be passed for any key.

-## Known Issues

-- If you're decorating a custom component, be sure to use a clone of it made with `Animated.createAnimatedComponent`.
-- Touchable elements like `TouchableOpacity` can conflict with `AnimatedNode_` if you're trying to animate `opacity` on the child node.
-To work around this, add an extra `Animated.View` around the touchable element.

 ## Communication with a Conductor

 Child nodes need a way to start animations, and to receive on-complete callbacks.
 There are two ways to solve this: